kavia-common/notes-app-project-49114-49204/NotesAppWebApplication/README.md

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.

+## Archive Notes

+You can move notes to an Archive instead of deleting them:

+- Archive: Use the “Archive” action on a note.
+Archived notes are hidden from the main list by default.
+- Unarchive: Use the “Unarchive” action to bring it back to the active list.
+- View archived: Use the Archived filter chips (Active | Archived | All) above the list to switch views.

+Behavior:
+- Archived is a per-note flag stored locally (and sent to the backend if available).
+- Archived notes do not appear in the default Active view.
+- Backups and exports include the archived state; PDF/TXT metadata indicates if a note is archived.
+- Offline: archive/unarchive actions are queued and synchronized when connectivity returns.

 ## Export & Share

 This app supports exporting notes client-side: